mattray/mattray.github.io/_posts/2020-06-10-chef-infra-server-acls.md

 knife group create cookbook-uploader --key meta-user.pem --user meta-user --server-url "https://CHEFINFRASERVER/organizations/test1" --disable-editing -c no_ssl.rb
 ```

 I want to restrict the permissions for this group to only allow uploading a cookbook.
-This requires `create` and `read` permissions on the `cookbooks` container and `create` on the sandboxes container (for uploading).
+This requires `create` and `read` permissions on the `cookbooks` container and `create` on the `sandboxes` container for uploading.

 ```
 knife acl add group cookbook-uploader containers cookbooks create --key meta-user.pem --user meta-user --server-url "https://CHEFINFRASERVER/organizations/test1" --disable-editing -c no_ssl.rb